January 6, 2017 by missionsandmysticism

 Seth Barnes happily recommends and partners with Andrew Shearman’s G42 Academy.
 They are not teaching truth, they are promoting lies.

-For those unfamiliar, this has all the markings of the heresy called Pelagianism.
+For those unfamiliar, this has all the markings of the heresy of Pelagianism.

 Pelagius taught that a person is born with the same purity and moral abilities as Adam was when he was first made by God.
 He taught that people can choose God by the exercise of their free will and rational thought.
 God’s grace, then, is merely an aid to help individuals come to Him.